wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/trading.md

 ![](./_assets/asset-pair.png)

 For both Mainnet and Testnet, you can get asset pairs using `GET /matcher/orderbook` or `GET /matcher/settings` API method.
-For more information, see [Matcher API](https://docs.waves.exchange/en/waves-matcher/matcher-api) article of Waves.Exchange documentation.
+For more information, see [matcher API](https://docs.waves.exchange/en/waves-matcher/matcher-api) article of Waves.Exchange documentation.

 > :warning: Asset IDs differ on Mainnet and Testnet.